mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 If you do not have the ability to cast spells normally, Wisdom is your spellcasting ability when casting spells through this ring.
 Once you have cast _polymorph_ using the ring, it can't do so again until the next dawn.

-**Curse.** After the _polymorph_ spell ends, the ring glows brightly and infuses you with wild transmutation magic, subjecting you to a minor curse.
+**Curse.** After the _polymorph_ spell ends, the ring glows brightly and infuses you with wild Transmutation magic, subjecting you to a minor curse.
 While cursed in this manner, whenever you take damage, you must succeed on a DC 10 Wisdom saving throw or you are polymorphed into a sheep for 1 minute.
 You can repeat this saving throw at the end of each of your turns, ending the polymorph on a successful save.
 The curse persists even if you end possession of or Attunement to the ring, unless another creature Attunes to it.
 Otherwise, the curse ends at dawn.

 ## The Rousseau Family